 - toys and play equipment on hand

-Depending on where you go and what type of accommodation you go for, there should be some or all of the above to make your holiday a little easier with kids.
+Depending on where you go and what type of accommodation you choose, there should be some or all of the above to make your holiday a little easier with kids.

 Gone are the days of luxury cruises around the med... or are they?
-These days kids are welcome on most package holidays, but that's not to say they're always appropriate.
-Before you book, its a good idea to think about your family and what you all like to do together.
+These days, kids are welcome on most package holidays but that's not to say it’s always appropriate to take them.
+Before you book, it’s a good idea to think about your family and what you all like to do together.
 Are you outdoorsy?
 Camping could be fun.
 Do you like to wander art galleries and eat in cafes?
 A city break might be perfect.
 Kids love the beach and swimming pool?
 You know what to do.

 Don't try to force fun onto your family.
 If you'd really like a sporty holiday, try the activities out at home before you book, so that you're really sure the whole family will enjoy it when you get there.
-There's nothing worse than taking the family skiing only to discover nobody likes it at all!
+There's nothing worse than taking the family skiing, hiking or boating, only to discover nobody likes it at all!

-Sit down together and involve the kids in the decision making.
-Let them suggest destinations, or talk about what they want to do on holiday.
+Sit down together and involve the kids in the decision making, if they are old enough.
+Let them suggest destinations or talk about what they want to do on holiday.
 There's a really good chance you'll be able to please everyone with the right destination.

 Again, that depends on your family and what you enjoy doing together.
 But there are some things worth considering before you book:

-- Does it have clean beaches with family facilities, such as baby changes, water sports hire and parking?
+- Does it have clean beaches with family facilities, such as baby changing, water sports hire and parking?

 - Does the accommodation have all the facilities that you need?
-Baby gear, washing facilities, etc
+Baby gear, washing facilities, cots, highchairs, etc

 - What activities are there close by to entertain the kids?

-- Will you be using child care while you're away?
-Do they have good reviews?
+- Will you be using childcare while you're away?
+Do the carers have qualifications and good reviews?